 The analysis in this section examines the impact of loan characteristics on SDQ as the loan pools are restricted to QM and QRM definitions.
 The purpose is to assess the impact of loan characteristics on the likelihood of serious delinquency as the quality of the loan pool increases.
 For instance, does DTI, LTV, or FICO still predict the likelihood of serious delinquency when only QM-eligible loans are considered?
-The results are intended to inform on the merit of additional restrictions to the definition of QM, and to address commenter concerns that information.
-These loans are riskier even when controlling for observable information available to residential mortgage backed securities (RMBS) investors.
+The results are intended to inform on the merit of additional restrictions to the definition of QM, and to address commenter concerns that multivariate analysis could alter the interpretation of the results presented in the 2011 proposing release.